Overselling when selling on multiple platforms

 How GNIZDO helps

-That view also gives operators context around each risk: which channels are involved, which SKU is exposed, and what changed recently.
+That view gives operators context around each risk: which channels are involved, which SKU is exposed, what the latest known state is, and which channel looks stale.
 The goal is not theoretical perfect sync, but faster detection and fewer preventable cancellations.

 Common inventory sync questions sellers search for